 Install the MySQL database included in the IBM Aspera Common Components on a remote server, and configure Console to connect to the remote MySQL database.

-- 1. On the remote server, download and install only the IBM Aspera Common Components. - 2.
-On the remote server, set up the MySQL database: - a) Run:
+- 1. On the remote server, download and install only the IBM Aspera Common Components. - a) Select Custom.